sparkflows/sparkflows-docs/docs/hpe/admin-guide/sparkflows_setup.rst

 #.
 Download the Sparkflows TAR file and extract its contents.

+.. note:: The latest Sparkflows TAR will be shared by Sparkflows Team.

 Step 2 : Install Sparkflows
 ---------------
 #.
 Copy the **fire-spark_3.3.1-core-3.1.0-jar-with-dependencies.jar** and **workflowexecutecloud_livy.py** to the **MapRFS** with HPE team's support.